-- LEARN ABOUT THE JOB! - "What values and skills would a good match have for the prospective organization/job?" - "What kind of personality do I have?" - "What are the qualifications and duties of the position, and what relevant experience do I have?" - Identifying key words you found in your job research. - Words that signal what an employer considers important or essential in hiring for a position. - Words that give you insight into the skills, accomplishments, personality traits, and levels of education and experience your employer desires. - Ask yourself what skills you have used at school or work; try to answer the question, how can I help the organization? - Be specific when you describe these abilities just using the terms will not help you.
-Be specific and provide proof/ discuss particular examples where these abilities led to measurable positive results.
+- Learn about the job! - "What values and skills would a good match have for the prospective organization/job?" - "What are the qualifications and duties of the position, and what relevant experience do I have?" - Identify key words in your job research. - Words that signal what an employer considers important or essential in hiring for a position. - Words that give you insight into the skills, accomplishments, personality traits, and levels of education and experience your employer desires. - Ask yourself what skills you have used at school or work; try to answer the question, how can I help the organization? - Be specific when you describe these abilities just using the terms will not help you.
+Be specific and provide proof/ discuss particular examples where these abilities led to measurable positive results. - Tailor your cover letter to: - show specific needs of employers and how you meet them - o persuade that your goals align with the organization's goals (mission) and that your skills align with the position requirements